 Ireland’s independence would not last, as Henry VIII and Elizabeth I would ensure.
 Henry VIII decided to destroy the Anglo-Norman Kings and take control of Ireland.
 He did this successfully, putting English lords in charge of confiscated land as he went, and plundered the Catholic monasteries and churches, as he has done in England.
 Eventually, in 1541, he was declared King of Ireland.

 Elizabeth I consolidated English power in Ireland.
 Frightened of Ireland’s unbreakable Catholicism and strategic position for enemies, Elizabeth made England’s jurisdiction in Ireland complete through bribery and butchery.
-The Anglo-Normans and the Gaels fought as one against the Elizabethan English but with little success.
+The Anglo-Normans and the Gaels fought as one against the Elizabethan English, but with little success.
 The one thorn in Elizabeth’s side was Hugh O’Neill and O’Donnell of Ulster.
-O’Neill so troubled Elizabeth his successive victories between 1594 – 1601 made her fear that her power may be broken.
+O’Neill troubled Elizabeth with his successive victories between 1594 – 1601, and made her fear that her power may be broken.
 But in 1601, at the Battle of Kinsale, O’Neill’s army suffered losses and a peace treaty was signed.
-Eventually, after subsequent years of harassment O’Neill, and the Ulster chieftains fled the land in what is known as the flight of the earls, leaving the land to English rule.
+Eventually, after subsequent years of harassment, O’Neill and the Ulster chieftains fled the land in what is known as the Flight of the Earls, leaving the land to English rule.

 This idea of an embattled Protestant minority was to become a common theme in years to come.
 In England, the King had been deposed and Oliver Cromwell had started a parliamentary government.
 Cromwell, in 1649, came to Ireland and ruthlessly imposed his authority in such barbaric fashion that it still lingers in the Irish consciousness.
 Everyone in Drogheda, women and children included were executed in a fashion that Cromwell described as by ‘the spirit of God’.
 From Drogheda, Cromwell’s Puritan’s marched throughout Ireland making sure that the Protestant English minority would triumph.
 Irish landowners lost their land and were banished to barren Connaught.
 ‘The curse of Cromwell’ was complete.
 By 1714, the Irish population owned only seven percent of the land.